Time-evolving matrix product operators for off-diagonal system-bath coupling: Numerical results

-In Fig.~\ref{fig:comparison}, we study the real-time evolution of the JC spin-boson model and plot the average occupation $\bar{\sigma_z}=\langle\sgz\rangle$ as a function of $t$, for different coupling strengths $\alpha=0.01, 0.04, 0.08, 0.12$.
-The results for the corresponding spin-boson model are also plotted for comparison, which are calculated using standard TEMPO.
-We observe revivals of $\bar{\sigma_z}$ for $\alpha=0.01$ for both models, and oscillations at strong couplings at $\alpha=0.08, 0.12$ for the JC spin-boson model.
+From these two figures, we observe revivals of $\langle \sgz\rangle$ for $\alpha=0.01$ for both models, and oscillations at stronger couplings with $\alpha=0.08, 0.12$ for the JC spin-boson model.
 These are purely non-Markovian effects that would be missing if the Born-Markov approximation is employed~\cite{breuer2007-the}.
-The oscillations for the JC spin-boson model occurred at strong coupling are missing in the spin-boson model, which illustrates that the physics for these two models could be very different for strong coupling.
-Moreover, even for $\alpha=0.01$, the results for these two models differ significantly, especially for $t>3$, in sharp contrast with the good match in Fig.~\ref{fig:jcmodel}(a), which indicates that the accuracy of the secular approximation could be very poor in presence of a structural bath, even in the weak coupling regime.
+The oscillations for the JC spin-boson model occurring at strong coupling are missing in the spin-boson model, which illustrates that the physics for these two models could be very different for strong coupling.
+Moreover, even for $\alpha=0.01$, the results for these two models still have a visible difference, especially for $t>3$, in sharp contrast with the good match in Fig.~\ref{fig:jcmodel}(a), which indicates that the accuracy of the rotating-wave approximation could be very poor for the considered structural bath, even in the weak coupling regime.